Richard Vernon (musician): Equipment

 Vernon plays bass guitar, guitar and occasionally, drums.
 Key to his signature bass sound is the use of vintage Fender basses and Trace Elliot backline.

 Personal life

-He lives in a converted chapel in North Wales with his Japanese wife, their two children, and his father.
+He lives in a converted chapel in North Wales with his Japanese wife, their two children, Cai and Gwynfor, and his father.
 More recently, he has been heavily involved with politics, aiming to keep the U.K. in the European Union via his campaigning work with Wales for Europe.
+He gained a 1st class honours degree (BSc) in Psychology from the Open University in November 2023.

+Vernon's son Gwynfor is also a musician, forming Deadbeat Mech in 2023.

 Recorded works

 The following represent the body of recorded works that Vernon has been involved with: